 We further investigated the performance of the ensemble mean.
-We found that the ensemble mean has adequate skill in time-series forecasting and under-performs in ramp forecasting compared to its ensemble members.
-The spectral analysis suggests that the ensemble mean performs better than most of its members at several frequencies and thus it generates low time-series forecast errors for the whole forecast period.
+We found that the ensemble mean has adequate skill in time-series forecasting and underperforms in ramp forecasting compared to its ensemble members.
+The spectral analysis suggests that the ensemble mean performs better than most of its members at several frequencies, thus generating low time-series forecast errors for the whole forecast period.
 In ramp forecasting, the 2x2 contingency table reveals that ensemble means tend to miss predicting ramps.
-We develop an arrangement where individual ensemble members vote to detect ramps at a given time step, and such voting scheme gains skills in ramp forecasting, especially for ramps of large magnitude.
+We develop an arrangement where individual ensemble members vote to detect ramps at a given time step, and such a voting scheme gains skills in ramp forecasting, especially for ramps of large magnitude.
 The downside of a sensitive voting scheme is risking more false alarms, while its likely benefit is resulting in more hits with fewer misses.

-Looking forward, we hope that the wind-energy industry acknowledges the advantages of robust and resistant forecast validation.
-The next phase of this study includes adding capabilities to WE-Validate in evaluating probabilistic forecasts and quantify forecast uncertainty with a systematic procedure.
-We welcome community contribution to WE-Validate to refine the wind-forecast validation process.
+Looking forward, we hope that the wind energy industry acknowledges the advantages of robust and resistant forecast validation.
+The next phase of this study includes adding capabilities to WE-Validate to evaluate probabilistic forecasts and to quantify forecast uncertainty with a systematic procedure.
+We welcome community contribution to WE-Validate to refine the wind forecast validation process.

 References